vvaraldi/Inspection_Rando_Orford/README.md

 - card style are missing borders at the bottom of the dash board page.

 Piority 2
-- The selection of selectable issues in inspection form are not showing any kind of check box.
+- Remove selectable issues in inspection form are not showing any kind of check box.
 - The loading of a picture do not work. error is the following : Firebase Storage: User does not have permission to access 'trail-inspections/1755443473347-0-IMG_0006.JPG'. (storage/unauthorized)
 - When creating a user is logs automatically with this new user.
 It should stay with the current logged person.